TimurDN/AutomationQA/05.MyProjects/06.AmazonProject/README.md

    Ensure that Selenium WebDriver and JUnit 5 are included in the project.

 4. **Run the test:**
-   Open the `AmazonCrawlerTest` class in `src/test/java` and run the test to initiate the site crawl.
+   Open the `AmazonCrawlerTest` class in `src/test/java` or `seleniumRunBat.bat`and run the test to initiate the site crawl.

 ### Results